credwards27/terminal-settings/README.md

 ## Usage

-The root of this repo represents your home directory, and all files (excluding repo files) should be linked/copied to their corresponding locations.
+The `home/` directory of this repo represents your home directory, and all files and directories in it should be symlinked/copied to the user's actual home directory.
+The file and directory names in the user's home directory should match those in this `home/` directory.

 To use the custom bash configurations, include the following code at the top of `.bash_profile`: